 Last updated on April 30, 2023

 Here is an interesting pocket watch I was considering purchasing before my attention was diverted by the J W Benson silver fusee pocket watch, 1883.
 The antique silver fusee pocket watch is believed to be made by Rimmington & Son of Lubenham.
 Ultimately, the reason I went with the Benson, is that there was very little information I could find on the maker, Rimmington.
 The information I could find online was from the census of 1881 that named Eli and Adne Rimmington as father and son watchmakers.
-I decided to go with a better-known brand, J W Benson.
+Their business was located at 73 St. Mary’s Road Market Harborough.
+However, I decided to go with a better-known brand, J W Benson.
 The watch was being offered for sale by The Vintage Wrist Watch Company.
 A winding key was included with the watch.

 The watch has a fusee movement which is working well.
 A fusee is a mechanism intended to lessen the effects of reduced power as the mainspring winds down.
 This helps to maintain accurate time-keeping.
 The mainspring barrel is connected to the fusee via a chain.
 The fusee then connects to the gear train.
 When the mainspring is fully wound, most of the chain is wound around the fusee all the way to the narrow top of the cone.